Skip to content

 docker exec -it yaptide_flask bash -c "cd /usr/local/app && python -c 'from yaptide.application import create_app; app = create_app(); app.app_context().push() or print(app.extensions[\"sqlalchemy\"].engine.url.render_as_string(hide_password=False))'"

-The code above is implemented as a handy onliner, the code may look tricky, epecially the app.app_context().push() or part.
+The code above is implemented as a handy onliner, the code may look tricky, especially the app.app_context().push() or part.
 The reason for that hacking is simple.
 Regular methods to get the DB URL require the application context.
 This is usually achieved using with app.app_context(): construct, which is not possible in the oneliner.

 Knowing the DB URL, you can connect to the DB using any DB client, e.g. psql or pgadmin.
 You can also use the db_manage.py script from the yaptide/admin directory.
 For example, to list all users in the DB, you can use the following command from outside the container: